 To make a video on social media you need a good script – but what is a good script?
 And how do you write one?
 Storykit asked a pro to share her best tips.

 Want to learn more about scriptwriting?
-Download our e-book (only in Swedish at the moment), packed with tips and tricks here.
+Download our e-book packed with tips and tricks here.

 You can always improve your scriptwriting skills – especially by listening to other writers.
 Storykit talked to Anna Kleinwichs Magnusson, a copywriter who founded Stockholms Skrivbyrå (“writer’s agency”).
 In the podcast Storykit Talks she describes how she works with video scripts and shares some key insights.
-Here are her 10 best tips:
+Here are her 10 best tips to write better scripts for social video:

 - Think before you write.
 What do you want to say – and to whom?
 How should you tell your story to this person?
 This way you can narrow the video.
 If you want to sum up as much information as possible – make several different videos instead.
 The tighter the angle – the better the video.